jadewu/3D-Human-Face-Reconstruction-with-3DMM-face-model-from-RGB-image/README.md

 This is the project from Yue Wu and Juheng Yang in Image and Video Processing Spring 2021.
 <br /> Thanks a lot for the help from Zhipeng Fan.

+Update:
+7/24/2021 SoftRenderer is removed in the source code, but there are still some examples provided by the author on how to use SoftRasterizer.